spacetelescope/soc_roman_tools/README.md

 ## Example Jupyter Notebooks

 To use the Jupyter notebooks currently provided in this repository, please use the installation instructions above.
-After installation, either clone the repository or download the individual notebook you are interested in, change to the same directory as the notebook(s) on your system, and start a Jupyter notebook session in the same environment in which you installed `soc_roman_tools`.
+After installation, either clone the repository or download the individual notebook(s) that you are interested in, change directories to the same location as the notebook(s) on your system, and start a Jupyter notebook session in the environment in which you installed `soc_roman_tools`.

 ## Help